N1xis10t/DIAL-A-WORD/README.md

   number for it is given as input.
 It will not work for checking whole phone numbers.
 Located at: https://github.com/bekkam/dial-a-word
-* Dial A Word: A program written by kgleason after he read my article in 2600, which currently has a faster runtime and lots of fancy command line options.
+* Dial A Word: A program written by kgleason after he read my article in 2600, which is significantly more efficient and has lots of fancy command line options.
   It can be used with much larger dictionaries, and the maximum and minimum word lengths can be set from the command line.
   Located at: https://github.com/kgleason/dial-a-word
+  <i>Try it with this extra large list of words: https://raw.githubusercontent.com/N1xis10t/Corncob/main/corncob_lowercase.txt</i>
 * www.dialaword.com.au: A website that sells phone numbers with words in them.

 ### COPYRIGHT NOTICE